-Gasoline prices in Massachusetts are down one cent this week, and have fallen every week since late October of last year, according to AAA Northeast.
+Gasoline prices in Massachusetts are down one cent this week, according to AAA Northeast.

-AAA’s February 4 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.39 per gallon.
-The Massachusetts price is fourteen cents higher than the national average for regular unleaded of $2.25.
-A year ago at this time, the average price in Massachusetts was fourteen cents higher at $2.53.
+AAA’s September 3 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.59 per gallon.
+The Massachusetts price is two cents higher than the national average for regular unleaded of $2.57.
+A year ago at this time, the average price in Massachusetts was twenty-five cents higher at $2.84.

 Today’s local gas prices and their ranges are as follows: